Beekeeping Medicine Records (UK): Treatment Record Keeping & Compliance

 The aim is simple: any time you administer a medicine, write down enough detail that another beekeeper (or “future you”) can understand exactly what happened.

-Download the record form (PDF)
+Open the official record form (PDF)

 Not just for varroa